-You may work with at most two other people and turn in one per group.
+You may work with at most one other person and turn in one per group.

+You should be prepared to present any of the problems your group turned in, if called on to do so.
 Each group must write up their work in their own words.
 4140 students complete all but the last problem - graduate students in 5530 complete all of them.

 The purpose of homework is to learn and practice hands-on strategies, concepts, and develop critical thinking and problem-solving skills, so you should try problems on your own.
 Feel free to talk to me or each other if you are stuck on this assignment, but be sure to acknowledge any sources including each other, like "The insight for this solution came from a conversation with Joel."
+If you know how to do a problem and are asked for help, try to give hints rather than the solution: Give a man a fish and you feed him for a day.
+Teach a man to fish and you feed him for a lifetime (or at least this course)

-Be sure to define all terms you use, draw your own pictures, explain in your own words, and give proper reference.
+Be sure to define all terms you use, draw your own pictures, explain in your own words, give proper reference.
 You will have 3 models to turn in along with your work.

 Make a model of a 180-degree cone and use it to answer the following questions.
-Turn in your model and in addition, explain your work and your answers by drawing your own pictures on a sheet of paper along with your text annotations/explanations.
+Turn in your model and in addition, explain your work and your answers by drawing your own pictures on a sheet of paper along with your text explanations.